-A reserve fund is like a nest-egg that every association needs for unexpected events and major expenses.
-This money comes from the owners’ monthly fees, which are split between the operating budget and the reserve fund.
-Over time, the money put into the reserve fund accumulates so that when the HOA needs to replace mechanical equipment or a roof, the funds are available to do so without asking for a special assessment.
+A reserve fund is like a nest-egg for associations.
+Every HOA needs ones for unexpected events and major expenses.
+The money invested in this fund comes from owners’ monthly fees, which are split between the operating budget and the reserve fund.
+The money put into the reserve fund accumulates over time so that when the HOA needs to replace mechanical equipment or a roof, the funds are available to pay for the repair without having to ask for a special assessment.

 Read on as we dive deep into the nitty-gritty of reserve study preparation, its benefits, and what HOAs should consider when looking for a reserve study company or analyst.

 A reserve fund study determines how much money owners need to contribute to the reserve fund.
 This study also looks at the components that the association owns, and predicts future repairs and refurbishments.
 The engineer or professional performing the study can provide a realistic contribution amount to the board.

 This study also provides replacement cost projections based on a 20 to 30-year trajectory.
 This gives the HOA plenty of time to plan for the long-term maintenance of components.

 The HOA can use the reserve study to create a detailed timeframe for the maintenance and replacement of major components, including windows, HVAC systems, paint, roofing, etc. This gives the association an indication of how much money is needed to replace and maintain these components without levying special assessments.

 A reserve study usually comprises of the following elements: